r0x0r/pywebview/README.md

     Loads HTML content into the specified WebView window.

 - `webview.evaluate_js(script, uid='master')`
     Execute Javascript code in the specified window.
 The last evaluated expression is returned.
+Javascript types are converted to Python types, eg. JS objects to dicts, arrays to lists, undefined to None.
+Note that due implementation limitations the string 'null' will be evaluated to None.

 - `webview.get_current_url(uid='master')`
     Return the currently loaded URL in the specified window.
+None if no url is loaded.

 - `webview.toggle_fullscreen(uid='master')`
     Toggle fullscreen mode of a window on the active monitor.